dlang-community/D-Scanner/README.md

 	std.stdio

 ### Syntax Check
-The "--syntaxCheck" option prints a listing of any errors or warnings found while lexing or parsing the given source file.
+The "--syntaxCheck" or "-s" option prints a listing of any errors or warnings found while lexing or parsing the given source file.
 It does not do any semantic analysis and it does not compile the code.

 ### Style Check
-The "--styleCheck" option runs some basic static analysis checks against the given source files.
+The "--styleCheck" or "-S" option runs some basic static analysis checks against the given source files.

 #### Implemented checks
 * Old alias syntax (i.e "alias a b;" should be replaced with "alias b = a;").